 CLICK HERE to learn about our homeschool routine for toddlers!

 It’s Cost Efficient

-Over all, my thinking is this – I would rather start early and spend the next 3 years learning the basics at our own relaxed pace instead of stressing everyone out by trying to cram such important skills into a short period of time.
+Over all, my thinking is this – I would rather start early and spend nearly 3-4 years learning the basics at our own relaxed pace instead of stressing everyone out by trying to cram such important skills into a short period of time right before Kindergarten.
 LG loves her school time and, combined with tons and tons of playing, has been soaring!

 I hope this was super helpful in understanding why we started homeschool Preschool with our 2 year old!
 What about your little ones?
 I’d love to hear how you handle starting school with your kiddos!

 I’d love to chat and get to know you better!
 Come hang out with us in some of our favorite places!

 5 thoughts on “Why We Started Homeschool Preschool with our 2 Year Old”

 Great insight!
 2 yrs old is also a crucial age for developing small muscles and fine motor skills needed for writing!
 Most play, like dressing dolls, catch and throw a ball, coloring, skipping, using pincer grip to sort manipulatives, are all groundwork for these skills!
 I have loved reading your journey and love your approach!

 Homeschooling is way better than sending a 2-year-old to preschools.
 The varied touch and feel thingies at home or in our surrounding nourishes their motor skills than the limited and shared resources at school.
 Moreover, the one – to – one focus that the kid gets from its parent while homeschooling is no way comparable to that at preschool.

 I know what you mean!
 I cherish the one-on-one time I have at home with her!